iamovrhere/snippets/README.md

 Collection of snippets I may/may not re-purpose someday.

-Using repo instead of snippet feature so I can live anywhere.
+Using repo instead of snippet feature so it can live anywhere.